 I visited Port Solent in Hampshire yesterday on Bank Holiday Monday with the family for a bite to eat and a stroll around the marina.
-Considering the amount of media coverage about the current economic climate i was pleasantly surprised with how busy it was not only in Port Solent but in other parts across the South Coast.
+Considering the amount of media coverage about the current economic climate I was pleasantly surprised with how busy it was not only in Port Solent but in other parts across the South Coast.

 I think certainly the weather helped with glorious sunshine its surprising how so many people have smiles on their faces and are out and about spending money whether this was in the food establishments or any of the shops within Port Solent.

-I realise it was a bank holiday and that the majority of people are off work but that doesn’t mean customers are going to be out spending money especially to the levels i witnessed yesterday.
+I realise it was a bank holiday weekend and that the majority of people are off work but that doesn’t mean customers are going to be out spending money especially to the levels witnessed yesterday.
 It looks like it wasn’t just Hampshire that spending was doing well according to Retail Week shoppers in London’s West End spent £220m which has jumped up 10% with people taking day trips to the capital.
-Lets hope it continues only time will tell.
+Let’s hope it continues….only time will tell.